Allocating Medicine Fairly in an Unfair Pandemic

-In Part I, I provide a brief overview of current and proposed COVID-19 treatments and identify documented or likely scarcities and disparities in access.
+In Part II, I provide a brief overview of current and proposed COVID-19 treatments and identify documented or likely scarcities and disparities in access.
 In Part III, I argue that randomly allocating scarce medical interventions, as some propose, will not effectively address disparities: it both permits unnecessary deaths and concentrates those deaths among people who are more exposed to infection.
-In Part III, I explain why using individual-level racial classifications in allocation is precluded by current Supreme Court precedent.
-Addressing disparities will require policies that avoid such classifications, though they may consider race at an aggregate rather than individual level.
+In Part IV, I explain why using individual-level racial classifications in allocation is precluded by current Supreme Court precedent.
+Addressing disparities will require focusing on factors other than race, or potentially considering race at an aggregate rather than individual level.
 I also argue that policies prioritizing members of Native American tribes can succeed legally even where policies based on race would not.
-In Part IV, I examine two complementary strategies to narrow racial disparities.
-One would prioritize individuals who live in disadvantaged geographic areas or work in occupations hard-hit by COVID-19, potentially alongside aggregate metrics like neighborhood segregation.
-These approaches, like the policies school districts adopted after the Supreme Court rejected individualized racial classifications in school assignment policies, would narrow disparities without classifying individuals by race.
-The other approach would address stark racial disparities in mortality among younger patients by avoiding policies that prioritize all patients over a certain age without regard to risk.
+In Part V, I examine two complementary strategies to narrow racial disparities.
+One would prioritize individuals who live in disadvantaged geographic areas or work in hard-hit occupations, potentially alongside race-sensitive aggregate metrics like neighborhood segregation.
+These approaches, like the policies school districts adopted after the Supreme Court rejected individualized racial classifications in education, would narrow disparities without classifying individuals by race.
+The other strategy would address the starkly disparate racial impact of deaths early in life by limiting the use of age-based exclusions from vaccine or treatment access that explicitly deprioritize the prevention of early deaths and so disparately exclude minorities, and by considering policies that prioritize the prevention of early deaths.

 Keywords: vaccines, COVID-19, health disparities, racial disparities, allocation, scarce medical resources, Fourteenth Amendment, Section 1981, Civil Rights Act, Equal Protection, Native Americans